Reviewable/Reviewable/enterprise/config.md

 * `REVIEWABLE_SERVER_SENTRY_DSN`: The Sentry DSN to send server errors to; must include both public and private keys.
 * `REVIEWABLE_CLIENT_SENTRY_DSN`: The public Sentry DSN to send client errors to; must only include the public key.
 * `REVIEWABLE_PING_URL`: A URL that each server will ping with a GET request at 1 minute intervals as long as (it thinks) it's healthy.
 You can connect this to an external health-monitoring system (such as [Healthchecks](https://healthchecks.io/) or [Cronitor](https://cronitor.io/)) that can alert you if all servers are unhealthy.
+* `REVIEWABLE_ANALYTICS_URL`: A URL to send analytics events to that track user actions.
+If set, both the client and server will `POST` JSON events to the URL that roughly follow the [Segment tracking spec](https://segment.com/docs/spec/track/).
+You will likely need to implement a custom server or pipeline to gather and interpret these events.
+At this time, we don't document or guarantee the stability of the event schema -- please get in touch if you'd like this to change.
+If posting an event fails, both the client and server will log the error to the console (to aid in debugging) but otherwise ignore it.

 ##### Email
 Outbound email server configuration, used to send the occasional admin or error notification.
 Normal review notifications all go through GitHub.